stefanos87/container-kubernetes-tutorials/5-k8_basics/README.md

 **kubectl apply -f restaurant-app.yaml**

 Once the command has run successfully you can open a browser to **http://<PUBLIC_IP>:31114** url and test the application, where <PUBLIC_IP> is the Public IP Address of your Kubernetes cluster, that you wrote down before.
+If you do not know <PUBLIC_IP> of your cluster, just issue the command **kubectl get node -o wide** and take note of EXTERNAL-IP.

 The command above will create all the necessary Kubernetes objects in your cluster: